cecid/hermes-docs/docs/source/installation.rst

 Creating an AS2 Plus Partnership
 """"""""""""""""""""""""""""""""

-Please follow the procedure in `Creating an AS2 Partnership`_ to create an AS2 Plus partnership.
+Please follow the same procedure listed in `Creating an AS2 Partnership`_ .

 Creating an ebMS Partnership
 """"""""""""""""""""""""""""